This article was originally published November 18, 2018 and has been updated on April 21, 2019.

 This isn’t to say that there is no additional competition, but by the very nature of consoles’ being a closed system that one must buy into, the barrier to entry prevents an even playing field.
 If you own an Xbox One and want to swap to a PlayStation 4 for supposedly cheaper games, you will still need to purchase the actual PlayStation 4 ($200) that is also coupled with the sunk cost of purchases you made on the previous system.
 The more invested in one console makes the other only more expensive to recreate the same library.
 Competition, in this case, is uneven for someone already invested in an Xbox One, giving even more power to Microsoft to adjust prices in their favor.
 Not only do they have control of the market, but for those already a part of the market, it’s even harder to break from it—giving only further control.

-Digital game markets on consoles are not equipped to create a healthy marketplace.
+This recent development raises many warnings that the digital game market on consoles is not equipped to create a healthy marketplace.
 Instead, in their current incarnation, it’s only prepared to consolidate more power in the console developer’s online store and to stifle competition.
-While there may be a few benefits for switching over to an all-digital console, the sacrifices are simply too great and will only harm consumers in the long term until a healthier solution is established.
-Unfortunately, we are not there yet, so until we are, do not purchase a digital-only version of the Xbox One S or else risk sending the wrong signal and promoting a product that is toxic in its current state for the industry.
+While there may be a few benefits for switching over to an all-digital console, the sacrifices are just too high and will only harm consumers in the long term until a healthier solution is established.
+Unfortunately, we are not there yet, so until we are, do not purchase the Xbox One S Digital or else risk sending the wrong signal and promoting a product that is toxic in its current state for the industry.